anonymouslizards/CIUFDD-5G/README.md

 Without `--RngRun`, the default seed is 1, so the output files are written as `run1` and overwrite any existing files with that seed.

-Due to repository size constraints, the complete generated datasets and PCAP files are not included.
-However, the provided simulation and processing scripts, configurations, and random seeds enable their regeneration.